What Makes Decks Different

 Joist Spacing

-It's not hard to space joists 16" on center, but ensuring that they are centered and will support your border and field board ends is important.
+It's not hard to space joists 16" on center, but ensuring that they are located to support your border and field board ends is crucial.
 For single borders, the joist bay between your last joist and double rim should be between 1" and 3".
 For double borders, the last joist bay should be between 7" and 9", and blocking should be spaced evenly down the entire bay.

 Construction